Without even knowing you I’d be willing to bet that the New Year’s resolutions you made at the beginning of the year didn’t materialize.

 Everyone who is in debt wants to get out of it.

-It will do little good to have plan to payoff your debts, while you are continuing to incur new ones.
+It will do little good to have a plan to pay off your debts, while you are continuing to incur new ones.

 And if you might be unable to commit to a debt payoff strategy, simply avoiding new debt and making your minimum monthly payments will eventually get you out of debt.
 Even revolving credit lines require that you pay a certain amount principal each month.